suryakva/genai-titan-image-generator/README.md

 1. Access the web application using the `WebApplicationServiceURL` from the output of the `ApplicationStack` in your browser.

-2. Enter a prompt in the prompt text field Ex: "Waterfall on Mars"
+2. Enter a prompt in the prompt text field.
+Ex: "Waterfall on Mars"

 3. Click the **Generate** button.